sjsu-library/unionist/_items/unionist--text-0353.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: Advertisement with Abolitionist theme
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
 transcription: RANKIN’S LETTERS.
-Just published at the office of the Liberator, by request of <br>the Providence Anti-Slavery Society, a new edition of ‘Letters on Slavery, <br>addressed to Mr. Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.—By <br>John Rankin, Pastor of the Presbyterian Churches of Ripley and Strait Creek, <br>Brown County, Ohio.
+Just published at the office of the Liberator, by request of<br>the Providence Anti-Slavery Society, a new edition of ‘Letters on Slavery,<br>addressed to Mr. Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.—By<br>John Rankin, Pastor of the Presbyterian Churches of Ripley and Strait Creek,<br>Brown County, Ohio.
 Price $18 per hundred—25 cents single.
 Boston, Sept.
-  7, 1833 <br>
+  7, 1833<br>
 scholarlyNotes:
 commentary:
 relatedPeople: Thomas Rankin; John Rankin